department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 ### When the hearing is scheduled

 When the hearing is scheduled, we will use the value of `changed_hearing_request_type` to pre-select a hearing type in the schedule form.
-We'll also display, and make editable, the notes that were saved on the `ScheduleHearingTask` when the new hearing request type was created.
+We'll also display, and make editable, the notes that were saved in the `HearingNote` object when the new hearing request type was created.

 ## Rollout